Our Mission & History

-- hosts data-gathering efforts like the PRIDE survey of mental health and substance use among local youth, and
+- hosts data-gathering efforts like the 2019 PRIDE Survey of mental health and substance use among local youth, and

 - hosts bi-annual Community Dialogues on Mental Health and Substance Use to get input from the community on concerns and recommendations for solutions.